georust/rinex/rinex-cli/README.md

 ## Pre processing

-Learn all our [preprocessing algorithms](doc/preprocessing.md) for efficient data analysis.
+Learn all our [preprocessing algorithms](doc/preprocessing.md) to prepare efficiently the data for analysis.

 ## File generation